Sonic the Hedgehog 2 (16-bit)/Development

 - "Metropolis Zone" - Metropolis Zone

-- "Ocean Wind Zone" - a potential water-themed level
+- "Ocean Wind Zone" - Concept art of the same name

 - "Chemical Plant Zone" - Chemical Plant Zone

 - "Casino Night Zone" - Casino Night Zone

-- "Genocide City 1 Zone" - likely scrapped stage, Genocide City Zone
+- "Genocide City 1 Zone" - Genocide City Zone

-- "Genocide City 2 Zone" - and another version of Genocide City Zone
+- "Genocide City 2 Zone" - Genocide City Zone

-- "Rock World Zone" - a potential rock-themed level that may or may not differ from the above
+- "Rock World Zone" - a potential rock-themed level, possibly Mystic Cave Zone

 - "Oil Ocean Zone" - Oil Ocean Zone

 - "Hill Top Zone" - Hill Top Zone

-- "Blue Lake Zone" - a potential water-themed level
+- "Blue Lake Zone" - a potential water-themed level, possibly Blue Ocean

-- "Rock World Zone" - a potential rock-themed level, possibly the rocky Hidden Palace Zone
+- "Rock World Zone" - another potential rock-themed level, possibly the rocky Hidden Palace Zone

-- "Tropical Plant Zone" - a potential tropical-themed level
+- "Tropical Plant Zone" - a potential tropical-themed level, likely Tropical Sun

-- "Olympus" - a potential Greek or tropical-themed, water based, or shrine-like level (which would become either the rocky Hidden Palace or Aquatic Ruin Zone)
+- "Olympus" - a potential Greek or water based, or shrine-like level, possibly Aquatic Ruin Zone, Hidden Palace Zone, or Blue Ocean

-- A medieval era is suggested in the diagrams (since five eras are suggested here but only 4 are labbelled) but no level maps where shown for this era.
+- A medieval era is suggested in the diagrams (since five eras are suggested here but only 4 are labelled) but no level maps were shown for this era.
 Concept art of Madness Mountain, which appears to be in a castle, was likely a level for this setting.

 Yasuhara's plans here are very early, likely debuting before any meaningful development work had begun on the game.
 The concept is believed to have been dropped prior to the game's public announcement, but these initial plans still shaped the final product.
-For example, Hill Top Zone contains volcanos and dinosaur enemies, something usually associated with the distant past, and graphics are shared with Emerald Hill Zone, its present counterpart.
+For example, Hill Top Zone contains volcanoes and dinosaur enemies, something usually associated with the distant past, and graphics are shared with Emerald Hill Zone, its present counterpart.